mayan-edms/Mayan-EDMS/docs/mercs/0004-support-forum.rst

 Specification
 =============

-Platform choosen was phpBB.
-Factors were: written in PHP, ease of installation, compatible with several database managers, mature, extersive development history.
+Platform chosen was phpBB.
+Factors were: written in PHP, ease of installation, compatible with several database managers, mature, extensive development history.